Grep Fu Basics

 That'd match all lines ending with the char e.

-grep -E `^a|b target.txt
+grep -E '^a|b' grep_text.txt

 It matches either a line starting with a , that ^a that is, or , any line with the character b.
-The | is what’s the OR operator when working with grep regexp.
+The | is what's the OR operator when working with grep regexp.
 Back to the challenge.
-A sample effective answer would have been grep -E ^[a|b] target.txt.
-This matches all lines starting with either a or b, not all lines that either start with a or have the character b as it was in the wrong answer example.
+A sample effective answer would have been grep -E '^[a|b]' grep_.txt.

 How about matching all lines that have characters 'p or m' or that end with e?
 That can be done with: